-Once appointed, the auditor will act as an officer of the company.
-The main duty of the auditor is to examine the company books and determine the
+The auditor will act as an officer of the company.
+The main duty of the auditor is to examine the company books and determine the true financial position of the company.

 The auditor will report to the members concerning the accounts examined.